 My research centers primarily on contemporary philosophy of art, with a particular focus on how the performing arts (particularly dance) are practiced, experienced, and appreciated.
 In addition, I am interested in considering new discourse and philosophic methodologies for philosophy that are more collaborative and constructive than the critical/adversarial model currently employed by most philosophy conferences.
 I have begun to work on this with other another dance philosopher and a dance ethnographer.
 For the full text of the articles below (plus a few more) see: http://works.bepress.com/aili_bresnahan/.

-For my work in progress, my book reviews, and for my list of presentations, see my Curriculum Vitae page on this site.
+For my work in progress, my book reviews, my list of presentations, see my Curriculum Vitae page on this site.

 For my Stanford Encyclopedia of Philosophy article on "the philosophy of dance" see: http://plato.stanford.edu/entries/dance/.